basis-robotics/basis-website/_posts/2024-09-02-determinism.md

 Basis is aiming for tests to give the same result, every time.
 Other types of determinism will also come later (code running the same time on replay as it did at runtime, for example).

+### Sources of nondeterminism

+Nondeterminism can come from a wide variety of sources.

+The current main focus of efforts creating basis (and the focus of this blog post) is nondeterminism from the transport layer and scheduling related nondeterminism.

+Nondeterminism at the transport layer includes nondeterminism in the network stack, the order sockets are processed in, what happens when two messages come in at the same moment, that sort of thing.

+Scheduling nondeterminism encompasses threading related woes, performance differences between test executions, etc.

+A non-exhaustive list of other sources of nondeterminism:
+ * calls to random()
+ * use of the system clock
+ * use of networked resources
+ * data races
+ * compiler flags
+ * cosmic rays
+ * pointer comparisons

+(I've seen all of these in test environements before.)

 ### How can we fix this?

 A few rules: